ED-IP/Milestone-4-project/README.md

 ### Testing User Stories from User Experience (UX) Section

+The follwing test have been done on a Windows machine with the following browser:
+- Brave: Version 1.28.106 Chromium: 92.0.4515.159 (Official Build) (64-bit)

 -   #### User Goals

     1. As a User, I want to be able to buy book:
         - Tested with an already created user, the order appears in the user profile and it's register in the orders table in the database.